Energy-Consumption Advantage of Quantum Computation: Proofs

 In this appendix, we expand upon the expressions for the energy consumption of quantum algorithms derived in Sec.~\ref{sec:quantum_upperbound}.
 In particular, we prove Theorem~\ref{thm:ThmQuantumIdeal} repeated again below. \begin{widetext} \ThmQuantumIdeal* \end{widetext}

-\begin{proof} Proving the statement essentially boils down to summing up all the terms in~\eqref{eq:proof_energy_conservation}.
+\begin{proof} Proving the statement essentially boils down to summing up all the terms in~\eqref{eq:proof_energy_conservation_2}.
 To this end, we use the expressions derived in steps~\ref{item:qstep_1} and \ref{item:qstep_2} for the gate and erasure costs and replace them line-by-line.
+We also note that the contributions from energetic costs sum up to zero, and hence, in the overall energy consumption, the terms that matter are the control cost and the initialization cost.

 As a prerequisite, we give some more detailed expressions for the cost of the erasure in~\eqref{eq:W_gate_E}.
 We start by recalling that the number of steps $T$ in the Landauer-erasure protocol for each qubit (i.e., for dimension $d=2$) is given, due to Theorem~\ref{thm:ThmErasureBound}, by